Growing Open Source Seeds

 Lessons in Open Source

-- Must be thankful to contributors, choose words carefully, and educate users, particularly those new to open source.
+Maintainers must be thankful to contributors, choose words carefully, and take time to educate users, particularly those new to open source.
+Every interaction shapes the community culture.
+A harsh response to a first-time contributor might discourage not just that individual, but others watching the exchange.

 Avoiding Burnout